pereznetworks/TD-Project8/README.md

 ## Milestones:

-- Migrated code to work for Gulp v4
+- Migrated code from Gulp v3.9.1 to work for Gulp v4
   - this was real headache, but worth the effort

 - Project Requirements and Dev Server features complete and working